-No wonder lots of people are reaching for a drink to help them relax.
+After a challenging day, it's common for people to reach for a drink to help them relax.
 After all, it's called "happy hour," right?

 But alcohol isn't a great way to cope with stress.
 It can actually make anxiety and depression worse.
 And sometimes one drink leads to another … and another.

-Have you found yourself drinking more since the pandemic started?
+Have you found yourself drinking more lately?
 Do you wonder if maybe you're drinking too much?